millejade/millejade/README.md

 # 💫 About Me:
 ## Hi, I'm Mille 👋<br>
-🔭 I’m currently working on an Obsidian plugin and designing a productivity app (web or desktop)
+🔭 I’m currently working on an Obsidian plugin and designing a productivity app (web or desktop)<br>
-👯 I’m looking to collaborate on productivity tools
+👯 I’m looking to collaborate on productivity tools<br>
-🤝 I’m looking for help with turning ideas into polished and usable apps 💬 Ask me about Obsidian workflows, templates, and productivity setups
+🤝 I’m looking for help with turning ideas into polished and usable apps<br> 💬 Ask me about Obsidian workflows, templates, and productivity setups<br>
 ⚡ Fun fact: I love seeing data turn into visuals — it's where design and insight meet!<br><br>